Local Information for Global Network Estimation in Latent Space Models: Problem setup

 \subsection{A general latent space model with covariates}

-While \citet{han2020individual} proposed the partial information framework in the context of SBM, we consider a more general class of latent space models \citep{hoff2002latent}, which incorporates the notion of distance and covariate information when modeling the formation of edges.
-More specifically, recall that $A$ represents the $n\times n$ adjacency matrix and let $X\in\R^{n\times n}$ be an observed covariate matrix.
+While \citet{han2020individual} studied partial information under SBMs, we consider a broader class of latent space models \citep{hoff2002latent} that incorporate distance structure and covariates in edge formation.
+Specifically, let $A$ be an $n\times n$ adjacency matrix and $X\in\R^{n\times n}$ be an observed covariate matrix.
 A popular class of latent space models, called inner-product models \citep{hoff2003random,hoff2005bilinear, handcock2007model}, assumes that for any $i \neq j \in [n]$,

 where the link function is $\mbox{logit}(x) = \log[x/(1- x)]$.
-By convention, $A_{ii}=0$ indicating no self-loops, and $X_{ii}$ is also set to $0$.
-We note here that other link functions have been used in the literature, including the probit \citep{hoff2007modeling} and identity \citep{young2007random} functions.
-Here in~\eqref{eq:lsm}, for each node $i$, $z_i \in \R^k$ represents its latent position vector in a lower-dimensional space (also called the social space); $\alpha_i \in \R$ represents the degree heterogeneity parameter.
-The parameter $\beta$ quantifies the influence of the covariate $X_{ij}$, which can be either discrete or continuous.
-For example, $X_{ij}$ can be a binary indicator reflecting whether individuals $i$ and $j$ share the same political party affiliation.
-In this scenario, a positive $\beta$ indicates that nodes with shared attributes are more likely to form connections -- a phenomenon known as homophily in the social network literature \citep{mcpherson2001birds,huang2009virtually}.
+By convention, $A_{ii}=0$ and $X_{ii}$ is also set to $0$.
+Other link functions have also been considered, including the probit \citep{hoff2007modeling} and identity \citep{young2007random} functions.
+Our method and theoretical guarantees extend to other link functions (e.g., probit link) under appropriate convexity and smoothness conditions (see Supplementary Section~C.1.4).
+In Eq~\eqref{eq:lsm}, $z_i\in\R^k$ denotes node $i$'s latent position (social space) and $\alpha_i\in\R$ captures degree heterogeneity.
+The coefficient $\beta$ measures the effect of the covariate $X_{ij}$ (discrete or continuous); for instance, if $X_{ij}$ indicates whether $i$ and $j$ share a political party, then $\beta>0$ implies higher connection propensity among similar nodes (homophily) \citep{mcpherson2001birds,huang2009virtually}.

 In matrix form, the parameters in the inner-product model~\eqref{eq:lsm} can be expressed as

 Here we define $\alpha = ( \alpha_1, \ldots, \alpha_n)^\top \in \R^n$, $Z = (z_1, \ldots, z_n)^\top \in \R^{n\times k}$. $J^0$ is a commonly used centering matrix to ensure the identifiability of the model parameters.
 As a result, this condition uniquely identifies $Z$ up to an orthonormal transformation of its rows, i.e., $G = Z Z^\top $ is identifiable.
 Furthermore, the latent positions in the entire network are centered at $0$ with $\sum_{i \in [n]} z_{i} = 0$.
 We also assume $\Theta_{ij}$ is bounded such that $-M_1 \leq \Theta_{ij} \leq -M_2$ for $1\leq i \neq j \leq n$, and $|\Theta_{ii}| \leq M_1$ for $i \in [n]$, for some $M_1, M_2>0$.
 This implies $\frac{1}{2} e^{-M_1} \leq P_{ij} \leq e^{-M_2}$.
 Thus, $M_1$ controls the conditioning of the problem and $M_2$ controls the sparsity of the network. $M_1$ and $M_2$ are allowed to vary with the network size $n$.
 The conventional setting assumes the entire network $A$ and the covariate matrix $X$ are observed, while the latent positions $Z$ and model parameters $\alpha$, $\beta$ need to be estimated from data.